The King of Fighters '98: Release

 KOF '98 was originally released for arcades on July 23, 1998.
 It was also released for the Neo Geo AES on September 23, 1998, the Neo-Geo CD on December 23, 1998, and the PlayStation on March 25, 1999.
-The PlayStation version was published in North America by Agetec, becoming the first PlayStation installment in the series to be released outside Japan since The King of Fighters '95.
+In promoting the game for Sony's PlayStation, an image of Kyo Kusanagi was made by Shinkiro in a passive state, which would change to his eyes open when the game was ported to the console.
+In promoting the "Dream Match", Shinkiro's illustrations also led to characters in a calm state while wearing formal clothes even if they do not fit.